jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (c) in relation to a pipeline, includes any manager, lessee, licensee, or operator of the pipeline, or the person in charge of the pipeline:
   (d) in relation to an oil transfer site, includes any manager, lessee, licensee, or operator of the transfer site or the person in charge of the site.
 (3) Unless the context otherwise requires, any term defined in this section or any of sections 225, 247, 257, 281, 329, 342, and 370 shall have that meaning throughout Parts 19 to 28 and any regulations or rules made under any of those Parts.
-(4) The Governor-General may from time to time, by Order in Council, declare— (a) that any specified international convention, protocol, or agreement relating to the protection of the marine environment from pollution, to which New Zealand is a party, shall be a marine protection convention for the purposes of this Part and Parts 19 to 27, or such of them (or their provisions) as may be specified in the order:
+(4) The Governor-General may from time to time, by Order in Council, declare a specified international convention, protocol, or agreement to be a marine protection convention for the purposes of 1 or more specified provisions of this Part and Parts 19 to 27 only if—
-  (b) that any specified amendment to, or revision of, any such instrument shall form part of that instrument for any such purposes.
+  (a) the convention, protocol, or agreement relates to protecting the marine environment from pollution; and (b) New Zealand is a party to the convention, protocol, or agreement.
 (5) An order under subsection (4) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 223 Application of Parts 19 to 27 to ships of New Zealand Defence Force